SD10/Nora/README.md

 REGARDLESS, of your level of experience.

 You will never be put down for having an opinion.
 So take a chance, open a pull request, or submit that issue!

+---

+## Inspiration

+This project was inspired and based off the [Moya](https://github.com/Moya/Moya) networking abstraction layer in Swift.

+Check out their project if you're using traditional networking!

+---

+## License

+Nora is released under an MIT license.
+See [LICENSE.md](https://github.com/SD10/Nora/blob/master/LICENSE.md) for more information.